-On October 15, 2014, the County of Santa Barbara approved the two subject CDPs (Nos.
-14CDH-00000-00007 and 14CDH-00000-00016) to allow the construction of a private water well to be used for on-site irrigation of existing landscaping on each of two separate parcels developed with single-family homes.
+On October 15, 2014, the County of Santa Barbara approved the subject CDP (No. 14CDH-00000-00007) to allow the construction of a private water well to be used for on-site irrigation of existing landscaping on a parcel developed with a single-family home.

-The Notices of Final Action for the approved CDPs were both received by Commission staff on November 3, 2014 (Exhibit 8).
+The Notice of Final Action for the approved CDP was received by Commission staff on November 3, 2014 (Exhibit 8).
 A ten working-day appeal period was set and notice provided beginning November 4, 2014, and extending to November 18, 2014.

-An appeal of each of the County's actions was filed by Commissioners Dayna Bochco and Jana Zimmer on November 13, 2014, during the appeal period.
+An appeal of the County's action was filed by Commissioners Dayna Bochco and Jana Zimmer on November 13, 2014, during the appeal period.
 Commission staff notified the County, the applicant, and interested parties that were listed on the appeal form and requested that the County provide its administrative record for the permit.
 The administrative record was received in November 2014.